sap-tutorials/abap-core-development/tutorials/abap-environment-ips/abap-environment-ips.md

 ### Configure Access to Source via Technical User

-In this example the Identity Authentication service itself is used as a source for users and user groups that can be provisioned to other systems.
-To allow identity provisioning to read users and groups from the Identity Authentication service, you need a technical user with corresponding permissions.
+In this example the provisioning Cloud Identity service tenant itself is used as the source for users and user groups that can be provisioned to other systems.
+But still to allow identity provisioning to read users and groups, you need a technical user with corresponding permissions.

 1. Navigate to **Users & Authorizations** > **Administrators**.